 Our job is to shine a light in the dark corners of the financial system to see where risks are going, assess how much of a threat they might pose, and provide policymakers with financial analysis, information, and evaluation of policy tools to mitigate them.

-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 established the OFR to support the Financial Stability Oversight Council, the Council’s member organizations, and the public.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (P.L.
+111-203) established the OFR principally to support the Financial Stability Oversight Council and its member agencies.

-Promote financial stability by delivering high-quality financial data, standards and analysis for the Financial Stability Oversight Council and public.
+Promote financial stability by delivering high-quality financial data, standards and analysis principally to support the Financial Stability Oversight Council and its member agencies.

 U.S. Department of the Treasury